> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 (Competition Bureau)

-Canada has a standalone bid-rigging provision under section 47 of the Competition Act (the “Act”) unlike some other major jurisdictions where bid-rigging is treated as another type of general cartel offence.
+Canada has standalone bid-rigging offences under section 47 of the Competition Act unlike some other major jurisdictions where bid-rigging is treated as one type of general cartel offence.

-In Canada bid-rigging is “per se” illegal in that no anti-competitive effects on a relevant market needs to be established to make out the offence.
-Like other Canadian criminal law competition offences, however, like conspiracy under section 45 and the criminal misleading advertising offences, all of the elements need to be established on a criminal burden of proof – i.e., beyond a reasonable doubt.
+Like other Canadian criminal law competition offences, however, like conspiracies (under section 45 of the Competition Act) and criminal misleading advertising (under section 52), all of the elements of bid-rigging need to be established on a criminal burden of proof (i.e., beyond a reasonable doubt).

 COMMON TYPES OF BID-RIGGING

-Some common types of bid-rigging that can contravene the criminal bid-rigging provisions of the Act include:
+Some common types of bid-rigging that can violate the criminal bid-rigging provisions of the Competition Act include:

-Bid suppression.
-One or more bidders that would otherwise bid agree to refrain from bidding or withdraw a previously made bid.
+Bid suppression: One or more bidders that would otherwise bid agree not to bid or to withdraw a bid that has already been made.

-Subcontracting.
-Parties that agree not to submit a bid or submit a losing bid are awarded subcontracts or supply agreements from the successful low bidder.
+Subcontracting: Parties that agree not to submit a bid or to submit a losing bid are awarded subcontracts or supply agreements from the successful (and agreed upon) low bidder.

 ELEMENTS TO ESTABLISH BID-RIGGING